An Optimal Control Framework for Online Job Scheduling with General Cost Functions: A Competitive Online Algorithm for the GFCS Problem

-In the subsequent sections, we find it more convenient to work with the discretized version of the quantities $\mbox{RNF}(r_n)$ and $\mbox{RNF}'(r_n)$, which are cast as a discrete time network flow problem on a bipartite graph.
-More precisely, let us partition the time horizon into infinitesimal time slots of length $\Delta$ such that for a $\Delta$ that is sufficiently small compared to the job lengths, we can assume, without loss of generality, that the jobs' lengths are integer multiples of $\Delta$ and that jobs arrive and complete only at these integer multiples.
-Such quantization brings only a negligible error $o(\Delta)$ into our analysis, and it vanishes as $\Delta\to 0$.
 Upon arrival of a new job $n$ at time $r_n$, let $\{v_j(r_n), j\in \mathcal{A}(r_n)\}$ be the remaining lengths of alive jobs without the new job $n$.
 Consider a flow network with a source node $a$ and a terminal node $b$ where the goal is to send $\sum_{j\in\mathcal{A}(r_n)}v_j(r_n)$ units of flow from $a$ to $b$.
 The source node is connected to $|\mathcal{A}(r_n)|$ nodes, each representing one of the alive jobs.
 Each directed edge $(a,j)$ has capacity $v_j(r_n)$ and cost $0$.
 The terminal node $b$ is connected to all the time slots $t=r_n,r_n+\Delta,r_n+2\Delta,\ldots$, where the edge $(t,b)$ has capacity $\Delta$ and zero cost.
 Finally, we set the capacity of the directed edge $(j,t)$ to $\Delta$ and its cost to $g_j(t)$.
-By construction, it should be clear that as $\Delta\to 0$, the min-cost flow in the residual network flow problem is precisely $\mbox{RNF}(r_n)$, as both problems solve the same instance of the offline HGFC problem with job lengths $\{v_j(r_n), j\in\mathcal{A}(r_n)\}$ and identical release times $r_n$.
-In particular, the optimal flow cost in $\mbox{RNF}(r_n)$ is the same as the optimal value function $V^o(\boldsymbol{v}(r_n),r_n)$ in the optimal control problem \eqref{eq:optimal_control}.
-Thus, by some abuse of notation, in the remainder of this work, we shall also use $\mbox{RNF}(r_n)$ to refer to the residual network flow problem.
+By construction, it should be clear that as $\Delta\to 0$, the optimal flow cost in the residual network flow problem is precisely $\mbox{RNF}(r_n)$, which also equals to optimal value function $V^o(\boldsymbol{v}(r_n),r_n)$ (all these quantities correspond to the optimal value of the same instance of the GFCS$(r_n)$ problem).
+Thus, by some abuse of notation, in the remainder of this work, we shall also use $\mbox{RNF}(r_n)$ to refer to the residual network flow representation of the GFCS$(r_n)$ problem.
 Note that since the capacity of each edge in $\mbox{RNF}(r_n)$ is an integral multiple of $\Delta$, integrality of the min-cost flow implies that in the optimal flow solution, each edge $(j,t)$ either is fully saturated by $\Delta$ units of flow or does not carry any flow.
 The implication is that the optimal flow assigns at most one job to any time slot $t$ (recall that edge $(j,t)$ has capacity $\Delta$), respecting the constraint that at each time slot, the machine can process at most one job.

 \begin{remark} By scaling up all the parameters by a factor of $\frac{1}{\Delta}$, we may assume that the scaled integer time slots are $t=\frac{r_n}{\Delta},\frac{r_n}{\Delta}+1,\ldots$, the edges have capacity $1$, the edge costs are $g_j(t\Delta )\Delta$, and the job lengths are $\frac{v_j(r_n)}{\Delta}$.
 Henceforth, we will work only with the scaled $\mbox{RNF}(r_n)$; for simplicity, and by some abuse of notations, we will use the same labels to refer to the scaled parameters, i.e., $r_n:=\frac{r_n}{\Delta}, v_j(r_n):=\frac{v_j(r_n)}{\Delta}, g_j(t):=g_j(t\Delta )\Delta$, and $t=r_n,r_n+1,\ldots$ (see Figure \ref{fig:RNF}).
 Similarly, we again use $\beta_t$ and $\alpha_j$ to denote the dual variables of the scaled system $\Delta\beta_{t\Delta}$ and $\alpha_j$. \end{remark}